Skip to content

 Reusable ACL's Each ACL is unique for each OU Create one type of access and reuse that list for any number of OU's

-ACL Naming ACL's are simply a list of properties in the security tab with no real grouping or organization capability Named ACL's allow for quick identification of access and it's source as well as allowing the creation of role based ACL's
+ACL Naming ACL's are simply a list of properties in the security tab with no real grouping or de-granularization Named ACL's allow for quick identification of access and it's source as well as allowing the creation of role based ACL's

 ACL inheritance ACL's at higher level OU's propagate down except for overriding deny's Blazam behaves the same as Active Directory in this regard